dupidog/dupidog.github.io/_posts/2025-3-28-mermaid-not-render-in-jekyll.md

 ---
 layout: post
-title: Solution to mermaid won't render in jekyll
+title: Solution to mermaid not render in jekyll
 categories: [Geek]
 tags: [mermaid,jekyll]
 ---